xeptagondev/performance-app-methodology/methodology/efficiency/procurement.md

 **Scoring Rate:** For every 1% over expected days, **0.75 points** are deducted from Part 3 score (which is worth 70 points total).

-This applies to **Stage 3 to Stage 5** of the procurement process: Evaluation, Oversight, Award, Approval.
+This applies to **Stage 1 to Stage 4** of the procurement process: Pre-solicitation, Solicitation, Evaluation & Oversight, Contract Creation.

 #### Example Calculation